wotifgroup/grails-lightweight-deploy/README.md

     port: 8080
     #A secondary port which will serve your administrative content.
 This should be firewalled off from external access.
 Check http://localhost:8048/ for what it provides.
     adminPort: 8048
-    #If this block is specified, then the port will be over https
+    #If this block is specified, then the app will run over https (see port property for running in mixed mode)
     ssl:
         #The path to the keystore which will be used to encrypt traffic over SSL on the port.
         keyStore: /etc/pki/tls/jks/keystore.jks